-So what kind of stuff should your dog carry?
+So what kind of stuff should your dog do?
 Of course, he should carry his own things!

-Depending on the type and length of your adventure, your dog may need to pack different things.
-Here are a few basics that your dog should have in his backpack:
+Depending on the type and length of your adventure, your dog toy breeds may need to pack different things.
+Here are a few basics that your dog should have in his bag backpack:

 - Poop Bags

 - Minor emergency supplies

 Is your dog an experienced backpacker?
 Share your backpacking tips with us in the comments below!